 This post is a continuation of the first Women in Tech post we did in August, which showcases women leading in tech and business and the achievements they have made.

-Safra Catz – co CEO Oracle – the beginning of her career was in investment banking before joining Oracle in 1999.
+The beginning of her career was in investment banking before joining Oracle in 1999.
 She was named the co-CEO with Mark Hurd in 2010.
 Catz has also served as Oracles CFO since 2011 and briefly before from 2005-2008.
 She is credited for driving Oracle’s 2005 acquisition of software rival PeopleSoft.
 Catz also lectures for Stanford Graduate School of Business and serves on many boards of directors including Hyperion Solutions, Stellent Inc, PeopleSoft Inc, Oracle, and most recently The Walt Disney Company.
 She has also served as a member of the executive council of TechNet since 2013.
-Catz is considered one of the most powerful women in business and was the highest paid female CEO of any U.S. company as of April 2017.
+Catz is considered one of the most powerful women in business and was the highest-paid female CEO of any U.S. company as of April 2017.

-Solina Chau – Co-founder Horizons Ventures – sprang into the Hong Kong business scene in 1993 after winning the bid to build the Oriental Square in downtown Beijing for Hong Kong Chief Executive Tung Chee-hwa.
+Solina sprang into the Hong Kong business scene in 1993 after winning the bid to build the Oriental Square in downtown Beijing for Hong Kong Chief Executive Tung Chee-Hwa.
 In 1999, Chau created TOM, a Chinese language media company.
-Chau also invested in an interactive voice-recognition service provider, Beijing Leitingwuji Network Technology Company in 2002 and by September 2003, it was being bought and sold through Chau’s own companies before the company was even profitable, she sold it to TOM Group, Its subsidiary TOM Online and was then separately listed on the Hong Kong Stock Exchange in early 2004.
-Besides having extremely good business acumen which has allowed her to become one of the riches women in Hong Kong, she also loves to invest in other companies having put money into 80+ since co-founding Horizons Ventures in 2002.
-She loves working with western organizations and has contributed to notable companies like Slack, Facebook and Spotify.
+Chau also invested in an interactive voice-recognition service provider, Beijing Leitingwuji Network Technology Company in 2002 and by September 2003, it was being bought and sold through Chau’s own companies before the company was even profitable, she sold it to TOM Group, It’s subsidiary TOM Online and was then separately listed on the Hong Kong Stock Exchange in early 2004.
+Besides having extremely good business acumen which has allowed her to become one of the richest women in Hong Kong, she also loves to invest in other companies and has put money into 80+ since co-founding Horizons Ventures in 2002.
+She loves working with western organizations and has contributed to notable companies like Slack, Facebook, and Spotify.

 Let 729 Solutions Help With Your Next Project!